rsinghlab/GC-MERGE/README.md

 In this repository, we provide three programs as well as example datasets.
 The first program is a preparatory script (process_inputs.py) to process the raw data into a form that can be used by the second program.
 The second program is the main graph convolutional model (run_model.py), which also calls on an auxiliary script (sage_conv_cat.py).
 Please see the code documentation within each program for additional details.

 **Python packages required:**
-numpy, scipy, sklearn, pandas, ordered_set, PyTorch, PyTorch Geometric,
+Numpy, scipy, sklearn, pandas, ordered_set, PyTorch, PyTorch Geometric

 **Folder navivgation:**
 **1) ./src** contains the source code (.py)